 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.

-Pitched roof clad natural slate on sterling board sarking and timber rafters.
+Pitched roof clad concrete tiles on battens, timber sarking boards and trusses.